Jingtian1989/tinyl/README.md

 # tinyl

-A python version of the dragon book's front end.
+	tinyl is a python version of the dragon book's front end.

 ## The Grammer